-Alternative dispute resolution is a growing trend in resolving labor and employment disputes instead of leaving claims up to the courts and juries.
+Alternative dispute resolution is a growing trend in resolving Dallas and Fort Worth labor and employment disputes instead of leaving claims up to the courts and juries.
 These processes may apply to employment claims like discrimination, FMLA, wrongful termination and overtime pay claims.
 Mediation is particularly common and mediation occurs in almost all employment claims as an opportunity to reach a settlement without going through a costly trial.
 Arbitration is common in union claims where disputes are governed by arbitration provisions in the collective bargaining agreement.
-Although arbitration and mediation are considered easier processes than litigation they come with their own challenges and working with an employment lawyer can help protect your rights through these processes with employment law.
+Although arbitration and mediation are often easier processes than litigation they come with their own challenges.
+Working with a Fort Worth and Dallas employment lawyer can help protect your rights through these processes with employment law.

 An employment attorney can be extremely valuable in mediation in Dallas or Fort Worth.
 Getting a fair deal in mediation requires understanding the value of your claims, the ability to effectively negotiate and the presence to make the employer credibly believe settlement will be superior to trial.
 Most employees are not experts in these skills and it is easy to undervalue an employment claim if you do not understand the types of relief permitted by law and the ways juries commonly award them.
 Mediation does not always resolve a lawsuit or claim but it can be effective with the help of a Dallas employment attorney.

 If you have an employment or labor claim that requires mediation or arbitration, I can represent you and your claims.
 You may have employment claims against your current or former employer that may benefit from mediation or arbitration.
 In representing you, I can determine what path best suits your needs and represent you from start to finish.
 Contact my office today to discuss your case.